 - Next, we need to design FP&A processes that benefit both corporate finance and BU/operational needs.

-- And, finally, we need to break free of spreadsheet-based planning.
+- Finally, we need to break free of spreadsheet-based planning.

 Too often, valuable data is trapped on an analyst’s PC, deep in an Excel spreadsheet instead of in a cloud platform that’s accessible to all who could benefit.
 Systems such as OneStream—a market leader in performance management—provide tools to drill down, consolidate and visualize data instantaneously.